rackerlabs/rackspace-how-to/content/cloud-servers/cloud-to-cloud-migration.md

 If you’ve attached Cloud Block Storage volumes, see [Prepare your Cloud Block Storage volume](https://support.rackspace.com/how-to/prepare-your-cloud-block-storage-volume/) for more information.

-For instructions on formatting and mounting data disks on I/O-optimized servers, see the following article: [Prepare data disks on a Linux Cloud Servers](https://support.rackspace.com/how-to/preparing-data-disks-on-linux-cloud-servers/)
+For instructions on formatting and mounting data disks on I/O-optimized servers, see [Prepare data disks on a Linux Cloud Servers](https://support.rackspace.com/how-to/preparing-data-disks-on-linux-cloud-servers/).

 If you are setting up attached volumes in a software RAID on Linux, see [the Linux Software-RAID HOWTO](http://www.tldp.org/HOWTO/Software-RAID-HOWTO.html) for instructions.